 Before committing to a fund, take a step back and consider the big picture.
 How has it performed over the past five years?
 What about the past 10 or 20 years?
-Look for mutual funds that stand the test of time and continue to deliver strong long-haul returns.
+Choose mutual funds that stand the test of time and continue to deliver strong, long-haul returns.

-A good investing professional can help you sort through the lingo and determine whether the mutual funds you think line up with your objectives really do.
-Be clear about your goals up front to ensure you and your pro are on the same page before you make selections.
+A good investing professional can help you determine whether the mutual funds you think line up with your objectives really do.
+Be clear about your goals up front to ensure you and your pro are on the same page before you pick mutual funds.